 - our students are empowered to make positive contributions to society – locally, nationally or internationally – through attributes including awareness, understanding, reflection and intellectual curiosity

-In developing our new University Strategy 2021-26, we have reaffirmed in our new Vision Statement that our charitable objectives are undertaken for the public benefit:
+In our University Strategy 2021 to 2026, we have reaffirmed in our Vision Statement that our charitable objectives are undertaken for the public benefit:

 Our Vision is to be an outstanding and inclusive University community, characterised by excellence in education, research and innovation, working in partnership with others for the advancement of knowledge, in support of the global common good.